-- Work one the four remaining identified sites will begin this summer.
+- Work on the four remaining identified sites has begun.

-- The federally funded program for passenger rail improvements includes six slope stabilization projects shown in this map (pdf 1mb).
-Two projects were constructed in 2014.
-Crews will start work on the four remaining sites this summer.
+- The federally funded program for passenger rail improvements includes six slope stabilization projects (map pdf 86kb) Two projects were constructed in 2013 and finished in early 2014.
+Crews started work on the four remaining sites this summer and will be complete by October 2015.

 - WSDOT and BSNF are working together on prevention/repair strategies like retaining walls, improved drainage systems and erosion control.
 This blog provides more information.